 Just 2% of the Pacific Forest of Ecuador remains standing today.

-But luxury chocolate-maker To’ak, the local communities in and around the forest and not-for-profit Third Millennium Alliance (TMA) are working together to halt and reverse this deforestation.
+But luxury chocolate-maker To’ak, local farmers, not-for-profit Third Millenium Alliance and Wedgetail are working together to halt and reverse this deforestation.

-“We’re using cacao trees as a forest-restoration tool,” To’ak and TMA co-founder Jerry Toth tells me.
+“We’re using cacao trees as a forest-restoration tool,” To’ak and Third Millenium Alliance co-founder Jerry Toth says.

 “Our goal is to preserve the intact forest at the top of the mountain, and then work with cacao farmers in the middle zone — called the ‘buffer’ zone — where the forest has been degraded or partially deforested.